Getting Started

 Summary¶

-- We saw how we can leverage shebangs to make our scripts more convenient to run.
+- Shebangs to make scripts more convenient to run

 Note on Rad script content ordering